-We do not have a sales or marketing infrastructure and have no experience in the sale or marketing of pharmaceutical drugs.
-To achieve commercial success for any approved drug for which sales and marketing is not the responsibility of any strategic collaborator that we may have in the future, we must either develop a sales and marketing organization or outsource these functions to other third parties.
-In the future, we may choose to build a sales and marketing infrastructure to market or co-promote some of our drug candidates, if and when they are approved, or enter into additional collaborations with respect to the sale and marketing of our drug candidate.
-We currently intend to establish a commercial infrastructure to enable us to market selinexor in North America and Western Europe.
+We are in the process of establishing a sales and marketing infrastructure and our company has not previously sold or marketed pharmaceutical drugs.
+To achieve commercial success for any approved drug for which sales and marketing is not the responsibility of any strategic collaborator that we have or may have in the future, we must either develop a sales and marketing organization or outsource these functions to other third parties.
+In the future, we may choose to build a sales and marketing infrastructure to market or co-promote one or more of our drug candidates, if and when they are approved, or enter into additional collaborations with respect to the sale and marketing of our drug candidates.
+We are currently establishing the commercial infrastructure to support a potential launch of selinexor in the United States, and we intend to work with existing and potential partners to establish such commercial infrastructure outside the United States.